yashsriram/yashsriram.github.io/README.md

 - `src/` contains the source code.
 - `static/` contains static files.
 - `templates/` contains the templates.
+- This was first implemented in `python`.
+That source code and data can be found in the repo history at commit `a50970a2951bd46f4fc46c3c082a01f1f88df243`.

 ## documentation
 - The documentation of the code is itself.